 Top 20 things not to do to your BMW motorcycle

 2. Do not turn your forks while the key is inserted into the fork lock.
-Do not leave your key in the steering lock whilst maneuvering your bike in the garage!
-You may break off the key and it is better to have to do this procedure.
+Do not leave your key in the steering lock while maneuvering your bike in the garage!
+You may break off the key, and it is better not to have to do this procedure.

-4. Do not step on the “tang” to use your center stand.
+4. Do not step on the “tang” to put your bike up on the center stand.
+It may break off.
+It is only for lowering it to the ground.

 5. /5 and later.
-Do not over tighten the nut on the end of the camshaft where the ignition advance unit goes.
-The end snaps off easily and you will need to buy a tool from “Paul Tavenier” firstname.lastname@example.org
+Do not overtighten the nut on the end of the camshaft where the ignition advance unit goes.
+The end snaps off easily, and then you will need to buy a tool from “Paul Tavenier” firstname.lastname@example.org

-6. Do not forget to clean and grease your center stand pivot bolts annually.
-Replace the bolts periodically.
-They can deteriorate and may break.
+6. Do not forget to clean, grease, and check for tightness of your center stand’s pivot bolts annually.

 7. Do not forget to remove your tank and flush it annually.
 Change your fuel hoses periodically.
-These two steps (Every two years or 30000 ks???) may help prevent the leaking carb syndrome.
+These two steps (Every two years or 30,000 km) may help prevent the leaking carb syndrome.

-8. Take your clutch arm pivot pin out on back tranny cover and replace it with a bolt and nylock nut before your pin falls halfway out and breaks off your cast aluminum bosses on back of the /6 transmission cover.
-That sucks.
+8. Take your clutch arm pivot pin out on the transmission cover and replace it with a bolt and Nylock nut before your pin falls halfway out and breaks off your cast aluminum bosses on the back of the /6 transmission cover.
+Scroll down to the bottom for /6 info.

 9. Do not forget to take the negative battery cable off when removing the front cover.
 Check for grease.
 Scroll down to near the bottom to see greasing the terminals.